 STEP 1: Fill a couple bowls with water and mix a two tablespoons of dish soap into each one.
 You will need one bowl per flea trap.
 The best type to use is ones that are fairly wide with low sides as this gives a higher chance to catch a leaping flea.
 I have had a few readers suggest the use of large plates or pie dishes and I am happy to say that after trying it, this works very well!
 (Thanks Andrew!)

 As previously mentioned, since you want fleas to be drawn to the trap, its best to put them in place before you go to bed at night.
 Once the lights are out, they will be a shining beacon of death for those pests.
 After some reader feedback, I have been told that this trap isn’t as unique as I thought it was but regardless, it’s the one that I have used for the past couple years with excellent results so it has my stamp of approval.
-Please also remember to empty the water in each trap in the morning and to put out the candle (if it’s still burning) to keep things hygienic, you definitely don’t want your pet drinking from this water!
+Please also remember to empty the water in each trap in the morning and to put out the candle (if it’s still burning, not necessary if you have the battery powered ones of course) to keep things hygienic, you definitely don’t want your pet drinking from this water!
 Combine this with a decent flea treatment for your pets and a few other flea infestation home remedies and this will help you get rid of a flea problem quickly.

 WARNING: While this is fairly obvious, be careful where you place this trap as it can be a potential fire hazard.
 However, with a little common sense, this trap is completely safe and is extremely affordable.